ConsciousML/Autonomous-RC-Car/README.md

 We highly advise you to understand the `smartcar\learn` module for knowing how to train the model and the `smartcar\server\auto_drive.py` file for the autonomous driving logic.

-## Hardware
-We used the [SunFounder PiCar-S Kit V2.0 for Raspberry Pi with Raspberry Pi 4B and TF card](https://www.sunfounder.com/picars-kit-with-raspberrypi.html) for the hardware.
-It costs around 180$ and can be built in an hour or two.

 ## Data
-We included the data for the sign detection in the `data` folder but the images used to train the driving model the was too big to be pushed on github
+We included the data for the sign detection in the `data` folder but the images used to train the driving model the was too big to be pushed on github.

 ## Train your own model
 If you have your own data i.e (image, steering_angle, speed), we created a script that allows you to train you own model.